 Office of Research Compliance responsibilities

-Review and approval of project proposals and applicable forms by the Geisinger Commonwealth Institutional Animal Care and Use Committee (IACUC), the Institutional Biosafety Committee (IBC), the Radiation Safety Committee and the Wright Center Institutional Review Board (IRB) are mandatory.
+Review and approval of project proposals and applicable forms by the Geisinger Commonwealth Institutional Animal Care and Use Committee (IACUC), the Institutional Biosafety Committee (IBC), the Radiation Safety Committee and the Geisinger Institutional Review Board (IRB) are mandatory.
 Research Compliance is the coordinating office for committees overseeing the federally mandated areas of responsible conduct of research.

 Projects subject to any of these requirements will not be authorized to start without such approvals.
 The Office of Research Compliance provides support to maintain ongoing post approval monitoring and protocol expiry notices.

 Animal Resource Program